maru-775/maru-775/README.md

 <br>

 - A passionate developer
-- Playing CTF's at spare time
 - Currently learning Web Development
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/)

 <br><br>